 Predictive Services provides products and services mainly intended for use by national and geographic area fire management decision makers such as NWCC and NICC coordinators and Multi-Agency Coordination groups (GMAC, NMAC).
-Predictive Services analyzes current resource status, fuels conditions and fire danger, fire weather, and ignition potential in order to produce and disseminate fire potential decision support products.
-These products are designed so that regional and national fire managers can make pro-active fire management decisions regarding prioritization and distribution of firefighting resources.
+Predictive Services analyzes current firefighting resource status, fuels conditions and fire danger, fire weather, and ignition potential in order to produce and disseminate fire potential decision support products.
+These products are designed so that regional and national fire managers can anticipate changes in fire management workload and make pro-active fire management decisions regarding prioritization and distribution of firefighting resources.

-A. Daily Fire Activity Forecast
+A. Daily Fire Activity Forecast (FAF)

-Updated daily during fire season, the Fire Activity Forecast is an internal NWCC product that summarizes anticipated new fire load over the several days in each Predictive Service Area (PSA) days by combining projections of:
+Updated daily during fire season, the Fire Activity Forecast (FAF) is an internal NWCC product that summarizes anticipated new fire workload over the next 10 days in each Predictive Service Area (PSA) days.
+This is done by combining projections of:

-- Fluctuations in fire danger in each PSA for the next 10 days. - The number of new ignitions expected in each PSA for the next 10 days - The probability of new significant fires in each PSA for the next 10 days
+- Fluctuations in fire danger indices in each PSA for the next 10 days.
+The number of new ignitions expected in each PSA for the next 10 days Human Ignitions Lightning Ignitions - The probability of new significant fires in each PSA for the next 10 days